applegamer345/Encrypt/README.md

 ======== Disclaimer ========

-I WONT GET CHARGET FOR ANY DAMAGE
+I WONT GET CHARGED FOR ANY DAMAGE

 ======== Disclaimer ========